2004:

 Skating star Donna Atwood (known for her performances with the Ice Capades) is

 born in Newton, Kansas.
-She will be the ice skating model for Thumper in Disney's Bambi.
+She was the ice skating model for Thumper in Disney's Bambi.

 2007: